mcnuttandrew/mcnuttandrew.github.io/src/text-chunks/hiring-26.md

-I'm interested in hiring 1 Ph.D. student this cycle, ideally to start in Fall 2027.
+I'm interested in hiring 1 Ph.D. student this cycle, ideally to start in Fall 2027 at University of British Columbia.
 I am generally interested in hiring someone who is interested in one of, or some combination, of the following two topics:

 **Critical Visualization** or generally the rich consideration and investigation of foundations, assumptions, and alignments present in data visualization practice and research.
 Things that appeared in our [special issue on critical visualization](https://www.computer.org/csdl/magazine/cg/2025/03/11086543/28xfB5z12rC) are good examples of this style of work.